peymanshahidi/minimum_wage/README.md

-# Replication package for: Price Floors and Employer Preferences: Evidence from a Minimum Wage Experiment
+# Replication package
+## Price Floors and Employer Preferences: Evidence from a Minimum Wage Experiment
+by John Horton

 This document describes the organization of code, data, and software associated with the project.
 The code for this replication package is at: